dspezia/go.experiment/simufail/README.md

 ## Cluster topology and failure events

-We consider a cluster with 3 replicas (i.e. 1 master and 2 slaves) and 3 server groups, with rack awareness.
+We consider a cluster with 3 replicas (i.e. 1 master and 2 slaves per vbucket) and 3 server groups, with rack awareness.

 ### Unexpected events: